jsutcliff/SensESP-SeaTalk/README.md

-# NMEA 0183 Data Input Sensor for SensESP
+# SeaTalk 1 Data Input Sensor for SensESP

 This repository implements a NMEA 0183 parser library for [SensESP](https://signalk.org/SignalK/SensESP/).
 It reads and parses NMEA 0183 formatted data and creates  SensESP Producers for the different data.